Learning Temporally Extended Skills in Continuous Domains as Symbolic Actions for Planning: details

 \subsection{Training procedure}

-The main training loop of our proposed \agent agent consists of intermittent episode collection and re-labelling for training the skill-conditioned policy $\pi$ using soft actor-critic (SAC, \cite{haarnoja2018soft}) and symbolic forward model (see Algorithm~\ref{alg:suppl_seads_training_loop}).
+The main training loop of our proposed \agent agent consists of intermittent episode collection and re-labelling for training the skill-conditioned policy $\pi$ using soft actor-critic (SAC, \cite{haarnoja2018soft}) and symbolic forward model (see Algorithm~\ref{alg:training_loop}).
 For episode collection we first sample a skill from a uniform distribution over skills $k \sim \mathrm{Uniform}\{1, ..., K\}$ and then collect the corresponding episode.
-In our experiments we collect 32 episodes per epoch (i.e., $N_\mathrm{episodes} = 32$) for the simulation experiments and 4 episodes per epoch for the robot experiment.
+In our experiments we collect 32 episodes per epoch (i.e., $N_\mathrm{episodes} = 32$) for all experiments except the real robot experiment with absolute push positions (sec.~\ref{sec:suppl_robot_exp_abspush}), where we collect 4 episodes per epoch.
 We maintain two replay buffers of episodes for short-term ($\mathrm{Episodes}_\mathrm{recent}$) and long-term storage ($\mathrm{Episodes}_\mathrm{buffer}$), in which we keep the $N_\mathrm{buffer}=2048$ / $N_\mathrm{recent}=256$ most recent episodes.
 For training the SAC agent and skill model we combine a sample of $256$ episodes from the long-term buffer and all $256$ episodes from the short-term buffer, comprising the episodes $\mathrm{Episodes}$.
 These episodes are subsequently passed to the relabelling module.
 On these relabelled episodes the SAC agent and skill model are trained.
 Please see the following subsections for details on episode collection, relabelling, skill model training and policy training.